tudelft3d/prepair/README.md

 ## How to compile?

-You need to install the following two free libraries:
+You first need to install the following two (free) libraries:

 1. [CGAL](http://www.cgal.org)
 2. [OGR](http://www.gdal.org/ogr/)

 And then use the makefile provided for Mac and Linux.
 For Windows, you're on your own right now, but we plan to provide binaries in the near future.

-## It's a command-line interface only
+## It's a command-line program only

-WKT are read as input, and a WKT (a MultiPolygon) is given as output:
+WKT is read as input, and a WKT (a MultiPolygon) is given as output:

     $ ./prepair 'POLYGON((0 0, 0 10, 10 0, 10 10, 0 0))'
     Processing: POLYGON((0 0, 0 10, 10 0, 10 10, 0 0))